 What would it be like to live in a place where your social status wasn’t based on your dollar worth?
 Is that even possible in our thing-obsessed society?
 Well, after more than a year in Fairfield, Iowa, I’ve gotten some perspective on the matter.

 In Fairfield, it’s not the size of your wallet that counts but your spiritual chops.
 It’s your creativity, authenticity, your be-here-now-ness.
-It’s your ability to understand at a deep level that this is basically all there is that gets you noticed, whatever your economic status.
+It’s your ability to understand at a deep level that this is basically all there is that gets you noticed, whatever your economic status may be.
 If money talks out there, then joie de vivre speaks in here.

 Recently I was playing basketball at a local gym with a guy who’s the CEO of a $20 million international company — along with guys from radically different walks of life, some who have virtually nothing, who live in trailers or crumbling homes on a couple of meals a day.
 The power forward I was up against, 62 and built like a cement pillar, was ensconced in the sadhu life, meditating daily and living in near poverty yet finding bliss in ways that make you want to rethink life’s big questions.